Coping skills classes

 Better ways to manage emotions

 Join a group of like-minded people who are eager to improve their coping skills and build emotional resilience.
+These group sessions are designed to share strength, inspiration, and support.
 Patients will learn evidence-based skills to manage difficult emotions and stressful situations.
-Each class will cover a different topic and skill, and there will be opportunities for participants to discuss and practice the skills during the classChoose the class or classes that interest you most.
+Each class will cover a different topic and skill, engage participants in discussion, and practice the skills during class.
+Choose the class or classes that interest you most.

 Who can attend?

-Upcoming coping skills classes
+Upcoming coping skills classes:

-Model of Emotions: Vulnerability Factors
+Vulnerability Factors

-Model of Emotions: Check the Facts
+Check the Facts

 How we interpret a situation can have a big impact on how we respond to it.
 In this class, patients will learn how to evaluate their assumptions and redirect their judgments with a skill called “check the facts.”

-Model of Emotions: Emotional Regulation
+Emotional Regulation

 It’s important to recognize when we are in the throes of an emotion—sadness, anxiety, anger —and to cope effectively in the moment.
 This class will teach patients the STOP skill and the TIP skill to reduce rumination and the fight or flight response.

-Model of Emotions: Problem Solving
+Problem Solving

 Sometimes managing our emotions doesn’t depend on changing how we think, but on changing what we do with some good old-fashioned problem solving.
 This class will teach participants a system for identifying problems and putting solutions into action.